ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/counters/create-or-modify.markdown

 * **Note**:
     * Modifying a Counter using `Increment` only takes effect when `session.SaveChanges()` is executed.
-    * To decrease a Counter's value, pass the method a negative "incrementValue".
+    * To decrease a Counter's value, pass the method a negative number to `Increment`.
 {PANEL/}

 {PANEL: Code Sample}